 By Dan DelMain

 Is your website not showing up in Google search results?
-It’s frustrating.
+We know how frustrating that can be frustrating.
 You probably poured a lot of time and money into your site, and now no one is visiting it.

 That’s why we’ve made you a small business SEO checklist.
 Consider this your website’s gas gauge.
-Is everything working under the hood...or do you need a quick tune-up?
+Is everything working under the hood?
+Do you need a quick tune-up?
 Go through this small business SEO site check and you’ll be on your way to showing up higher in Google results.
 Here’s a quick table of contents, since this post is pretty long:

 Are search engines allowed to find your site?